 While we need to consider battery safety around our pets all year, Christmas is one of the times when the risk factors increase.
 So many children’s toys and gadgets require batteries that people often pop them loose in the paper.
 With the chaos of excited kids and wrapping paper flying, this can often mean that they end up on the floor unnoticed to all except your dog as he snuffles around the floor looking for exciting things.
 Dogs use their mouths to explore, and while you might think they wouldn’t eat something that could be harmful, sadly, that is far from the case.
 Even if they were to chew a battery and decide not to swallow it, the damage could be done.
 A swallowed battery could be fatal, so let’s look in more detail.

 Different Types of Battery

-It is possible that a battery ingested could track through your pet with no ill effects, but vets would say you have been fortunate.
+It is possible that a battery ingested could track through your pet without ill effects, but vets would say you have been fortunate.
 Even the more traditional long AAA and AA batteries contain nasty and potent chemicals.
 While the shape may not be such that it would cause damage to the stomach wall, as mentioned above, internal chemical burns are so much harder to treat than other forms of injury.
-AAA and AA battery contain caustic does, which dissolves structures on contact – including stomach walls and the like.
+AAA and AA batteries contain caustic does, which dissolves structures on contact – including stomach walls and the like.

 Keeping your dog or Cat Safe

-Please also keep an eye out for discarded batteries when out on your dog walks esp by the curbside and near bins
+Please also keep an eye out for discarded batteries when out on your dog walks esp, by the curbside, and near bins

 Other articles by Finchley dog walker that you may be interested in are: